-New Futures project offers help and support for young unemployed people across the Liverpool City Region
+New Futures Project offers help and support for young unemployed people across Liverpool City Region

-Support can be short term or longer term and include working on employability skills such as help with applications, CV’s and interview preparation; personal development; increasing awareness of opportunities available and developing vocational skills.
+Support can be short term or longer term and includes working on employability skills such as help with applications, CV’s and interview preparation, personal development, increasing awareness of opportunities available and developing vocational skills.

 Funded by European Social Fund and Education and Skills Funding Agency, the project has received £2,250,000 to deliver the programme until July 2021.

-The project is delivered jointly by Greenbank College and the VOLA Consortium
+The project is delivered jointly by Greenbank College and VOLA Consortium.

-All 13 delivery partners are not-for-profit training providers that really care about their local communities, who will ensure that those in need of additional support to help develop their skills and find work will receive the best possible service; whatever their starting point.
+All 13 delivery partners are not-for-profit training providers that really care about their local communities and who will ensure that those in need of additional support to help develop their skills and find work will receive the best possible service whatever their starting point.

 Delivery partners are Greenbank College, Alt Valley Community Trust, Centre 63, Elevate EBP, Employability Solutions, Everton in the Community, MPH Training, Phoenix Community & Youth Project, Rotunda Ltd, St Helens Chamber, Vauxhall Neighbourhood Council (MACTAC) and Youth Federation.